4brunu/4brunu.github.io/README.md

 This is the source of my personal blog [4brunu.github.io](https://4brunu.github.io).

-It uses the gem based theme [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes).
+It uses the theme [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes).